 According to investigators, a 2021 Dodge Challenger Hellcat was heading west on Davis Road when it attempted to pass a 2021 Jeep Wrangler in a posted no-passing zone.
 At the top of a crest in the road, the Hellcat collided with a 2022 Volvo XC 90 in the eastbound lanes.
 The Volvo went into the south ditch and the Hellcat spun before landing in the north ditch where it caught fire, according to the release.

-The deceased woman, who has not yet been identified by officials, was driving the Volvo.
-Her passenger, a child, was taken by the Woodstock Fire/Rescue District to Northwestern Medicine Woodstock Hospital and later flown to Loyola University Medical Center in Maywood in serious condition.
+The deceased woman was driving the Volvo.
+Her passenger, identified by Lyons as Roeder’s middle school-aged daughter, was taken by the Woodstock Fire/Rescue District to Northwestern Medicine Woodstock Hospital and later flown to Loyola University Medical Center in Maywood in serious condition.
 Both people in the Volvo were wearing seatbelts and the airbags deployed, according to the release.

 The Jeep was hit by debris from the crash but managed to avoid hitting either if the other two vehicles.
-The driver and passenger were not injured, the release said.
+The driver and passenger were not injured, according to a release.

 The Hellcat was completely engulfed in flames when emergency responders arrived about four minutes after the call, according to a release Sunday from the fire/rescue district.
 The two occupants were discovered once the fire was put out.